lukemadera/grunt-buildfiles/README.md

 			}

 	@param {Boolean} [uglify] Special case - set this flag to set customMinifyFile to the files		//@todo - make this dynamic rather than hardcoded..

+	@param {Array} [ifOpts] Conditional rules that tell when to set config paths based on command line options.
+Path will be set/concatenated only if ALL command line options are set and match the values for that key.

+		@example
+			ifOpts: [{key:'type', val:'prod'}]		//pass in options via command line with `--type=prod`

+		@example
+			ifOpts: [{key:'if', val:'yes'}, {key:'if2', val:'maybe'}]		//pass in options via command line with `--if=yes --if2=maybe`

 @param {Object} files Files to write/template with grunt.file.write.
 Define a new key for each file to write, key item is and object of: